benmat/fedora-install/README.md

 ## Installing the base system

-Download netinst-iso (for Fedora 21 it's found under the download-page for Fedora Server).
-Install with package-set: "Minimal" (add any language-pack you'll use).
+Download [Fedora Server netinst ISO](http://download.fedoraproject.org/pub/fedora/linux/releases/21/Server/x86_64/iso/Fedora-Server-netinst-x86_64-21.iso).
+Install with package-set: **Minimal** (add any language-pack you need).

 To use `sudo` instead of root: once the install starts choose the **User Creation** dialog (with *Administrator* checked), don't use the *Root Password* dialog.